The Katalon Blog

 4. BrowserStack

-With BrowserStack, you can easily test and debug your websites on desktop, real iOS, and Android devices.
-It supports Selenium, Cypress, Playwright, Puppeteer, JS Testing API, and more, allowing QA teams to choose the frameworks that best suit their needs.
+With BrowserStack, you can test and debug on real iOS/Android devices and desktop environments.
+It supports frameworks such as Selenium, Cypress, Playwright, Puppeteer, and more.

 Documentation: BrowserStack Docs